johnsonjo4531/unpkg_get/readme.md

 ## Todo

-  - Search all dependencies and rename imports to match/mirror those in importmap file.
-    - This only matters as long as browsers don't support import maps, otherwise if they do support import maps just use a second import map for the browser to access the local file system.
+  1. Search all dependencies and rename bare imports to use relative imports to the local file system according to the path shown in the importmap.
+This only matters as long as browsers don't support import maps, otherwise if they do support import maps just use a second import map for the browser to access the server's local file system.